VladaAlek/pp-commerce-261124/README.md

 The essential part of the form field is the payment window dedicated to credit card data.
 Upon successful payment the [message](docs/images/email%20in%20production%201.png) will indicate the number of the order, as well as the [email](docs/images/email%20in%20production%202.png) ([Gmail View](docs/images/email%20in%20production%203.png)) where the order details are going to be sent ([test in development stage](docs/images/email%20in%20development.png)).

+The icons locked or unlocked in appropriate colours are rendered on the categories page depending on the [purchase status](docs/images/locked_unlocked.png).

 *About Page* begins with a centered heading **About Disaster Ready - Germany** and a call-to-action button for exploring online courses.
 The main content includes an introductory section describing the platform’s mission to enhance emergency preparedness through digital learning.
 Below this, a instructor profile cards present experts specializing in various disaster-related fields, including dummy links to instructor's profiles.
 An additional section highlights recent public events related to disaster communication.
 At a very end, a promotional message offers a tempting discount on online courses.

 ### Discount